xhluca/material-ui-in-pyodide/README.md

 The Python source code in `main.py`, and `index.html` loads the required JS libraries (react, material-ui, pyodide) and run a simple JS script to fetch and run `main.py`.

+A modified version (which uses functions instead of `React.createElement`) can be found here: https://github.com/xhlulu/pyodide-mui-modified

 ## Source

 This demo was adapted from [this example](https://github.com/mui-org/material-ui/tree/master/examples/cdn).